When you’re taking your very first steps into the world of ecommerce, there’s a lot to learn.

 HaldeCraft: Creating space to grow with Shopify

-When Lorena Haldeman, owner of HaldeCraft, first dove into the world of making and selling, she was able to start with a solid foundation thanks to her previous retail experience as part of a team.
-Along with two friends, she ran a yarn shop, but they unfortunately had to close their doors when the economy took a hit.
+When Lorena Haldeman, owner of HaldeCraft, first dove into the world of making and selling, she was able to start with a solid foundation, thanks to her previous retail experience running a yarn shop.

 That’s what led Lorena to start selling on Etsy in 2010.

 “Etsy wasn’t the first time I’d sold online, but it was the first time everything was mine and mine alone.
-I sold yarn that I hand-dyed myself and soap that I made, but my main focus was the ceramics that I’d had a lifetime of making as a hobby,” says Lorena.
-“That was thanks to my grandmother, who had a ceramic studio in the 50s and 60s, and taught me everything she knew as I was growing up.”
+I sold yarn that I hand-dyed myself and soap that I made, but my main focus was the ceramics that I’d had a lifetime of making as a hobby,” says Lorena, who learned the craft from her entrepreneurial grandmother.

 As her business grew, there were small things about Etsy that began to frustrate Lorena.
 Specifically, given her wide range of products, she needed additional categories to keep her store organized.

-On her Shopify store, she was able to create categories and subcategories that organized all of her products in a way that worked for both the store and her customers.
+On her Shopify store, she was able to create categories and subcategories that organized all her product listings in a way that worked for both the store and her customers.

 While Lorena was originally worried that building her own store would be cost-prohibitive, after running the numbers she realized it was affordable enough that she could keep both open at the same time.